-What luck!
-Our pet friendly room at Waterton Lakes Lodge Resort was right beside the taco joint.
-It’s also across the street from Waterton Park, a really lovely playground with loads of equipment and four tennis courts.
-What’s great about this hotel is that it’s open all year round and offers amazing winter rates.
+In Waterton, there’s only two hotels open throughout the year and Waterton Lakes Lodge Resort is one of them.
+Our room was mere steps away from the taco joint.
+The hotel is also across the street from Waterton Park, a really lovely playground with loads of equipment and four tennis courts.
+Head here after the September long weekend for amazing winter rates.

-One hotel that I have never stayed out, but does deserve a shout out for it’s historic presence and atmosphere is the Prince of Wales Hotel.
-Even if you don’t stay overnight, I’ve heard it’s worth it to have afternoon tea there.
+One hotel that I have never stayed out, but deserve a shout out for it’s historic presence and atmosphere is the Prince of Wales Hotel.
+Even if you don’t stay overnight, you might want to pop in for their traditional afternoon tea.

 We were so busy exploring and with our activities that we spent we spent very little time in our room.
 Each night I’d fall into bed exhausted, asleep before I found out who won Chopped Grill Masters.
 I suppose being outdoors all day, inhaling the mountain air, working those brain neutrons with new experiences will do that to you.
 Still, I returned to Calgary well rested and feeling like I’d accomplished a lot.

 Like me, you may not have gotten around to doing all the great things you wanted to this summer.
 Luckily, we still have a few weeks left to nail those bucket list items.
 If you’re looking for a quiet and affordable mountain getaway, take this as your cue to head to Waterton.